cguttweb/cguttweb/README.md

 I'm a web developer currently working with:

 - Vanilla JavaScript
-- Vue and Nuxt 3
+- Vue and Nuxt 3 - rebuilding my portfolio and blog...
-- Started learning the basics of SQL, PHP and Laravel
+- I'm learning the basics of SQL, PHP and Laravel

 ### Find me on